Calling Tech Writers: Guest Post on Tokyo Tech Lead!

 A guest post on Substack is a collaboration between authors where one author writes on another newsletter.

-This is a good example post from one of my favorite writers
+This is a good example post:

-:You can see that there are two writers in this post.
+You can see that there are two writers in this post.
 The one on the left is the newsletter owner, and the other one is the guest writer.

 Ideal Topics